 What Are the Advantages of Collecting or Investing in Uncirculated Coins?

-Uncirculated coins go through a more careful process than regular circulating coins.
+Uncirculated coins go through a more careful process than regular circulated coins.
 This results in more brilliant features on their surface.
 Therefore, uncirculated coins could be a better option if you want to keep them on display.
 Numismatists and coin enthusiasts who enjoy studying the fine details of the design will enjoy the shinier look.

 Are Proof Coins A Good Investment?